Fiscal Year-end Closing Procedures

 - an invoice receipt document was processed but differences exist between the goods receipt and the invoice document.

-Should you require any goods receipt document to remain active in FIS, please provide a list of goods receipt document numbers meeting the two conditions noted above to Russell Smith ( ) no later than the GR/IR clean up deadline to ensure that they are NOT reversed.
+Should you require any goods receipt document to remain active in FIS, please provide a list of goods receipt document numbers meeting the two conditions noted above to Linda Wong () no later than the GR/IR clean up deadline to ensure that they are NOT reversed.

 A number of transactions are processed in AMS through interfaces between AMS and its modules such as ROSI.
 These transactions are posted in AMS as “batched” entries and can be rejected due to insufficient funds, while external parties continue to receive payments or credits.
 An example would be rejects for student award payments processed through ROSI.
 Students receive credits in their accounts, while the corresponding charges to divisions are rejected.
 To ensure that the expense (already paid) is appropriately recorded in the fiscal year and that divisional carryforwards reflect their true ending position, divisions should ensure that all such rejects are cleared.
 This can be done by either transferring funds to the NSF CF Center or finding an alternative source of funding.